Alphatec Holdings Inc. (ATEC) Shares Down Despite Recent Market Volatility

-Alphatec Holdings Inc. (NASDAQ: ATEC)’s stock price has decreased by -0.64 compared to its previous closing price of 15.54.
-Despite this, the company has seen a gain of 0.32% in its stock price over the last five trading days.
+Alphatec Holdings Inc. (NASDAQ: ATEC)’s stock price has decreased by -1.20 compared to its previous closing price of 15.79.
+However, the company has seen a fall of -1.39% in its stock price over the last five trading days.

 Is It Worth Investing in Alphatec Holdings Inc. (NASDAQ: ATEC) Right Now?